icaruso21/icaruso21.github.io/index.md

 This project leveraged Vagrant's support for the **VirtualBox** hypervisor to automate the deployment of two intercommunicating **EC2** instances hosting webservers and updating/querying a **MySQL** database via **REST APIs** as part of a project for a Cloud Computing Architecture course with [@jhk199](https://github.com/jhk199) and [@Reid-Smith11](https://github.com/Reid-Smith11).

 ---

+Thanks for checking me out!
+I'll try to keep this updated as I explore new things.